markcheret/footnotes/readme.txt

 7. Here you can see the **footnotes** Plugin at work.
 Isn't that plain beautiful?

 == Changelog ==

+= 2.2.1 =
+- Bugfix: Dashboard: duplicate moved settings under their legacy tab to account for data structure

 = 2.2.0 =
 - Add: Reference container: support for custom position shortcode